rust-lang/rfcs/text/0000-default-field-values.md

 soundness, is preserved.

-If a user wishes to keep other modules from constructing a `Foo` with `Foo { .. }` they can simply add, or keep, one private field without a default.
+If a user wishes to keep other modules from constructing a `Foo` with `Foo { .. }` they can simply add, or keep, one private field without a default or add `#[non_exhaustive]`, as mising these two features is not allowed under this RFC.
 Situations where this can be important include those where `Foo` is some token for some resource and where fabricating a `Foo` may prove dangerous or worse unsound.
 This is however no different than carelessly adding `#[derive(Default)]`.

-The feature *can* be stabilized *without* the privacy changes, turning the above snippet into invalid code, in order to expedite the acceptance of this change, leaving us to revisit this question at a later time once we get further real world experience.
+The feature *can* be stabilized *without* the privacy changes, turning the above snippet into invalid code, in order to expedite the acceptance of this change, leaving us to revisit this question at a later time once we get further real world experience, particularly regarding questions around allowing the use of this syntax with types that have *no* default fields, including for ZST, as well as the open questions around interactions with `#[non_exhaustive]`.

 ## On `const` contexts